Plenary Sessions

 Jason Gulya is a professor of English at Berkeley College, where he teaches courses ranging from writing and literature to AI-powered communication and social media.
 He also works as an AI consultant and strategist for colleges, and has worked with more than a dozen colleges and thousands of faculty and administrators.
 His goal is to help colleges use AI responsibly and ethically, while improving students’ learning experiences.
 For his work in AI and education, he has been featured in Insider and Forbes (three times).
 He is currently researching the future of close reading in The Age of AI.

-Check Out the October 22 and October 23 Plenaries!
+Check Out the Well-Being and Empowering Students Plenaries!